don-bski/WrkFile2Mid/Syxmidi/README.md

 Syxmidi uses the ALSA Library API for MIDI device communication; specifically the RawMidi interface.
-This interface bypasses API functions for MIDI event processing and data buffering permitting syxmidi to control the transmission byte rate.
+This interface bypasses API functions for MIDI event processing and data buffering.
+This allows syxmidi to control the transmission byte rate.

-The sysex data to be sent can be specified as a file or on the CLI similar to the amidi program that is part of the Linux ALSA library.
+The sysex data to be sent can be specified as a file or on the CLI similar to the amidi program that is part of the ALSA library.
 A syxmidi receive function is provided to facilitate MIDI device sysex dump requests.
 That is; a small sysex message to the MIDI device requesting specific data followed by the MIDI device's data response back to syxmidi.
 CLI options for showing and selecting from the available ALSA MIDI devices are also provided.

-This is a C language program.
+This is a C language program with source code incorporated from amidi.c and pmidi.c.
 Refer to the syxmidi.c program header for the build command.
 The archive zipped executable was built on Linux Mint 22.3 Zena.

-**syxmidi_v0.2.zip** - Linux Mint compiled executable.
+**syxmidi_v0.2.zip** - Linux Mint compiled executable.</br>
-`SHA256: D8A3F55E6A80102FAA77EFEE011DE44911872F2F770C60EEC171EBDAB18AA54B`<br/>
+`md5: <tbd>`<br/>